nodebox/nodebox.github.io/_posts/2012-02-29-masterclass-results.md

 The Happiness Index - Benjamin Aerts
 -------------------------------------
-If Coca-Cola really brings happiness, as they suggest, shouldn't the big Coke drinkers be the most happiest people on earth?
+If Coca-Cola really brings happiness, as they suggest, shouldn't the biggest Coke drinkers be the happiest people on earth?
 Benjamin correlated the [Happy Planet Index][] with the consumption of Coca-Cola in different countries accross the globe.
 Of course, [correlation does not imply causation][correlation].
 But in the absence of correlation, I think Coca-Cola has still more work to do to cause happiness for their big consumers.

 My Facebook Friends - Celine
 ----------------------------